lasteloo1/wezaam-challenge-qa/wezaam-test/README.md

 - You can also run the autotests from `TestRunner.java`
 - Feature-file with test scenarios is in the file `src/test/resources/features/Withdrawal.feature`
 ---
-If you have any questions or comments - my e-mail is `ooletsal@gmail.com`
+If you have any questions or comments - my e-mail is `ooletsal@gmail.com` (Aleksandra)